AshtonJ7/Note-Taker/README.md

-# Note-Taker
+# Express.js Note Taker

-This is an application called Note Taker that can be used to write and save notes
+This is an application that can be used to write and save notes.

 ## USER STORY
 AS A small business owner